Xiaopengli1/Scenario-Wise-Rec/README.md

 [//]: # (Check our paper: [Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark]&#40;&#41;.)

 ## 2. Installation
-**WARNING**: Our package is still being modified and developed, so if there are usage problems, feel free to post issues.
+**WARNING**: Our package is still being developed, feel free to post issues if there are any usage problems.

 [//]: # (### Install via `pip`)